dhrandy/RG35XX-dhrandy-ARCADE-Theme/README.md

 https://github.com/Coruptn-Gaming/RG35XX-Themes

 ## Notes
 By downloading this file you take all responsibility for messing up your Anbernic RG35XX.
 I am not held responsible.
 I can't guarantee this works with all versions of Garlic OS.
 Be sure to backup your current them in the skin folder!
+You don't need the CFW folder on the second SD card.